Battle of Kos (1943): Unternehmen Eisbär

 Paratroops were dropped west and south of Antimachia.
-By 12.00 hours the Germans were reported as having landed 1,500 men.
-At about 13.30 hours a further small German paratroop landing of a company from the Brandenburg Division was made in the centre of the island, and more troops arrived by sea.
-For the British forces the situation was reported as confused, but by 18.00 it was further reported as critical.
+By 12:00 hours the Germans were reported as having landed 1,500 men.
+At about 13:30 hours a further small German paratroop landing of a company from the Brandenburg Division was made in the centre of the island and more troops arrived by sea.
+For the British forces the situation was reported as confused but by 18:00 it was further reported as critical.
 The Durham Light Infantry, SBS, RAF Regiment, and paratroopers fought gallantly but in the face of superior numbers and heavier equipment were forced to withdraw to positions covering the town and port of Kos and the airfield.
-That evening the Germans attacked the British positions in strength reducing the British position to a small area around the town of Kos.
+That evening the Germans attacked the British positions in strength, reducing the British position to a small area around the town of Kos.
 The German strength had been reinforced to an estimated 4,000 men by the evening of 3 October.
-The RAF Regiment personnel having expended all their 20mm ammunition and then destroyed their guns took up defend positions with the Durham Light Infantry, withdrawing to the hills when the DLI were beaten back.
+The RAF Regiment personnel having expended all their 20 mm ammunition and then destroyed their guns took up positions with the Durham Light Infantry, withdrawing to the hills when the DLI were beaten back.

-The Italian and British forces had ceased organised resistance by 06.00 on 4 October.
-1,388 British and 3,145 Italians were taken prisoners, while the captured Italian commander of the island, Col. Felice Leggio, and nearly 100 of his officers were shot in a major warcrime by the Germans.
-A German communiqué of 5 October reporting the cessation of hostilities on Kos gave the number of prisoners taken as 600 British and 2,500 Italians, with more Italians coming in.
-A number of the British force escaped to neighbouring islands and were rescued by the Special Boat Service operating at night.
-The last elements of 2909 Squadron RAF Regiment surrendered on the morning of 8 October.
+Casualties

+About 11 officers and 100 men evaded capture and were brought off in small parties by the SBS over several nights following the German invasion.
+The last elements of 2909 Squadron, RAF Regiment, surrendered on the morning of 8 October.
 Of the 124 members of the Squadron, only 5 left the island unwounded.
+By, 4 October, Colonel Kenyon surrendered and 1,388 British with 3,145 Italian soldiers were taken prisoner on Kos.
+The British suffered casualties of 65 men killed and the Germans 14 men killed.
+The Italian commander, Colonel Felice Leggio, and 101 of his officers were executed.